 The Critical Role of Military Logistics in World War II

-(Vol. III, Amphibious Operations in the South Pacific in WWII Series)
+(Vol. III in the series: Amphibious Operations in the South Pacific in WWII)

 Edited by William L. McGee with Sandra McGee

-Foreword by Dennis R. Blocker II, Pacific War Historian, USS LCI National Association
+Foreword by Dennis R. Blocker II, co-author of Heart of Hell and Pacific War Historian, USS LCI Natl Association

 BMC Publications, 2009

-From the Author: “I’ve dedicated the third volume in this series to the men and women – military and civilian – who served in logistical support roles for the front line combat personnel in WWII.
+“I’ve dedicated PACIFIC EXPRESS to the men and women – military and civilian – who served in logistical support roles for the front line combat personnel in WWII.
 The story of the vital logistics services supporting the U.S. Armed Forces operating in the Pacific is told—proof positive that warfare is not all blazing combat.” –William L. McGee

-In the third volume of William L. McGee’s Amphibious Operations series, the author acts as editor and presents under one cover an edited collection of the best works by noted military historians on the importance of military logistics in World War II.
+Under one cover, PACIFIC EXPRESS is an edited collection of the best works by noted military historians on the importance of military logistics in World War II.

 Consider this: In World War II, 16.1 million men and women served in the U.S. Armed Forces.
-For every one who served in combat, ten served in a support role.
+For every individual who served in combat, ten individuals served in a support role.

-The editors profile many of the major components of the “Pacific Express” including:
+The editor profiles many of the major components of the “Pacific express” including:

 PRAISE FROM READERS

-■ Pacific Express is a polished and professional volume covering a major and relatively unheralded part of World War II …and will receive widespread acclaim for providing the quality and quantity of naval history.
+■ A very polished and professional volume covering a major and relatively unheralded part of World War II … I’m sure the author will receive widespread acclaim for providing the quality and quantity of naval history in Pacific Express.

-– Gordon Smith, Chairman of the Board, Amphibious Forces Memorial Museum
+– Gordon Smith, Chairman, Amphibious Forces Memorial Museum

 – C.A.
-Lloyd, Chairman, USN Armed Guard Veterans Association
+Lloyd, Chairman, USN Armed Guard Veterans Association WWII